 Work and Travel

 After college, I fell into a technical career (I have a natural affinity for it, a side effect of the “geek” gene).
 While working as a programmer for a huge global project, my company wanted to send me to Ireland for business.
 Being the country rube that I am, I had no desire to leave the good ‘ol US of A, so I fought it tooth and nail.
 Eventually, they made me go, but once I landed in Dublin, the land of Guinness and pubs, I knew I had stumbled on another personal contradiction: a redneck who loves to travel.

 For the last 12 years I have been working at a company I co-founded, working with my partners to run a successful consulting and professional services business.
 My job is rewarding but also very challenging and stressful.
 Another, less beneficial, aspect of the geek gene is social anxiety coupled with being a strong INFJ introvert and a highly sensitive person (HSP).
-I constantly battle my anxiety demons and my personality to do my job, and it’s a constant struggle.
+I constantly battle my anxiety demons and my personality to do my job.
+It’s a constant struggle.

 A Meandering Mind

 I called my blog “A Meandering Mind” because it matches how my life has progressed and how I live today.
 Historically, things have gone in different directions from what I have expected with interests very different from those around me.
 I have a love of travel, exploring and learning, but I struggle with simple things like parties and social events.
 I have “meandered” my way through life, never having detailed plans or goals.
 While I will never claim to be a great writer, I’ve never let a lack of talent stop me from trying anything.

-I really just want to share what meager information and insight I have gleaned through life with anyone who might find it valuable, improve my writing skills, work on my photography, learn something new, and enjoy the process.
+I want to share what meager information and insight I have gleaned through life with anyone who might find it valuable, improve my writing and photography skills, drink wine, make smart-ass comments, and enjoy the process.